2011 Gatorade Duels: Race 1

 Following the invocation and the performance of the United States National Anthem, the children of the late sports marketer Ed Shull gave the command for drivers to start their engines.
 On the pace laps, Johnson, after changing his engine, and teammate Earnhardt, who had to move to a back-up car, had to fall behind all the other drivers in the event after doing major changes during practice.
 At the start, Newman was the leader going through the first corner, but on the same lap Menard, with pushing assistance from Martin, passed him.
 On the second lap, the first caution was given because Newman spun sideways in the second turn but avoided impacting the wall.
 During the caution, he drove to pit road for a pit stop.

 At the lap six restart, Menard remained the leader ahead of Martin.
 On the same lap, Martin became the leader, after having assistance from Stewart.
 By the ninth lap, Martin and Stewart had a 1.7 second lead over the third position.
 Two laps later, Earnhardt moved to the tenth position, while Harvick became the leader.
 On the 22nd lap, Johnson moved up to ninth while Harvick and Kurt Busch switched the first position between them.
 On the following lap, Kahne became the leader, but after four laps, Harvick reclaimed the first position.
 However, on the 30th lap, Kahne took the lead from Harvick, only to get it removed by Kurt Busch one lap later.
 At lap 32, Earnhardt moved up to the ninth position, while Johnson moved up to fifth.

 On lap 34, Harvick took the lead from Kurt Busch, but on the same lap, Busch reclaimed the position.
 On the following lap, Menard was tenth, while A. J. Allmendinger passed Johnson for the fifth position.
 On lap 38, green flag pit stops began, as Bill Elliott and Brian Vickers made pit stops.
 On the following lap, most of the drivers made pit stops for fuel.
 On lap 41, Matt Kenseth and Kurt Busch made pit stops.
 Two laps later, Kenseth became the leader, with assistance from Harvick.
 On the 45th lap, Kenseth was the leader, ahead of Harvick, Kahne, Juan Pablo Montoya, and Regan Smith.
 Seven laps later, Johnson moved up into the eighth position.
 On lap 56, the second caution was given after Michael McDowell's engine failed.
-At the lap 60 restart, Kenseth was the leader, but on the final lap, he was passed by Kurt Busch and Smith.
+At the lap 60 restart, Kenseth was the leader, but on the final lap, he was passed by Kurt Busch and Smith, who provided Kurt Busch with drafting assistance.
 Kurt Busch remained the leader to win the race, ahead of Smith, Harvick, and Kenseth.
 Bill Elliott and Yeley earned transfers to qualify for the Daytona 500.
 There were two cautions and 20 lead changes among nine different drivers during the course of the race.
 Harvick's total of 20 laps led was the highest of any competitor.
 Kurt Busch led five times for a total of seven laps.